Home

 Helminthostachys zelaynica

 This unusual fern is a member of the Ophioglossaceae.
-It is monotypic and just like its family members, it has a separate fertile spike.
-This fern in found in several areas throughout Southeast Asia.
+It is monotypic and just like its family members,

 Fertile spike of Helminthostachys zeylanica